Summary: in this tutorial, you’ll learn about Python a type conversion in Python.

 Code language: Python (python)

-As you can see clearly the output:
+As you can see clearly from the output:

 - The number